hsaghir/hsaghir.github.io/src/content/posts/2017-01-21-linear-gaussian-models.md

 **Identifiability.** Several of the parameter settings are equivalent up to an invertible linear map on the latent, because $C x = (C M^{-1})(M x)$ for any invertible $M$.
-This is what makes factor analysis and PCA rotation-invariant, and it is what ICA exploits (a non-Gaussian prior on $x$ breaks the symmetry and identifies a specific rotation).
+This is what makes factor analysis and PCA rotation-invariant, and it is what ICA exploits: a non-Gaussian prior on
+$x$ breaks the rotational symmetry and identifies the latent sources up to permutation and sign.

 ## Why this matters in 2026